SEP 11, 2020 | GLOBAL

-- Cybersecurity industry experts at Splunk are contributing to a blog series aimed at employers and employees adapting to the new remote work landscape, including topics such as:
+- Cybersecurity industry experts at Splunk contributed to a blog series aimed at employers and employees adapting to the new remote work landscape, including topics such as:

-- Splunk has curated a list of solutions that can help facilitate the shift to remote work.
+- Splunk curated a list of solutions that can help facilitate the shift to remote work.

 - As part of the nonprofit Alliance for Innovation, Splunk helped Tarrant County, Texas launch a COVID-19 self-screening website.

 - Splunk introduced Splunk Remote Work Insights (RWI), a solution to help customers maintain employee productivity and high performance of critical business activities.
 RWI is free to any organization and includes free Splunk resources to help customers understand their distributed workforce.

 - The nonprofit Alliance for Innovation, which includes Splunk, Adobe, and Oracle, is providing the COVID-19 Testing and Data Response platform free of charge to public health officials in communities across the US.